 Failure to submit a paper in accordance with these instructions may result in a delay in processing of a manuscript and its subsequent publication.
 The Editorial Board does not necessarily agree with the views expressed in articles published in The Surgeon.
 Authors submitting manuscripts do not have to be Fellows of either College and The Surgeon welcomes submissions from authors of diverse clinical and scientific interests and expertise, provided the article has relevance (current or projected) to the science and practice of surgery, in its widest sense.

-A manuscript is considered for publication in The Surgeon, Journal of the Royal Colleges of Surgeons of Edinburgh and Ireland, on the understanding that it has not been submitted simultaneously to another journal, has not been accepted for publication elsewhere, and has not already been published.
 On acceptance a manuscript becomes the copyright of the Colleges.
 Manuscripts are subject to peer review but the Editor-in-Chief reserves the right to make the final decision regarding publication and to make literary amendments where considered necessary.
 We aim to reach a decision on submitted articles within eight weeks.
-Rejected manuscripts will not be returned.
 The Surgeon employs a double-blind peer-review process (authors and reviewers remain anonymous to each other throughout).The Surgeon has agreed to abide by the ICMJE's 'Uniform Requirements for Manuscripts Submitted to Biomedical Journals' (see www.icmje.org).

 • Original articles

 • Correspondence: Surgical technique (for details, see section at the end of this Guide)

 • Book reviews

 The contact details for the journal's editorial office are as follows:

 The Surgeon Editorial Office

 Health Sciences, Elsevier Ltd

 The Boulevard, Langford Lane